MTX-RRRR/MTX-R/README.md

 -fack  freand  always madarchod

 -
--freand not my world but
+-my freand not my world but

 -my father is my world